Self-employed income calculator

 This type of insurance covers the cost of repairing or replacing business equipment and tools if they are lost, stolen, or damaged.

-• Portable Insurance
+• Portable Equipment Insurance

-This type of insurance covers your work equipment against loss, theft and accidental damage, when working away from home
+This type of insurance covers your work equipment against loss, theft and accidental damage, when working away from home.

-An IT contractor travelling to a client's premises for a meeting accidentally leaves their bag on the train, resulting in them losing their laptop
+An IT contractor travelling to a clients premises for a meeting accidentally leaves their bag on the train, resulting in them losing their laptop.

-A wedding photographer has their camera equipment stolen whilst taking photographs of guests
+A wedding photographer has their camera equipment stolen whilst taking photographs of guests.

 It's not all doom and gloom

-Despite the myriad of fundamental challenges in the self-employment sector, a resounding 92% of individuals remain committed to the freelance lifestyle and intend to stay self- employed.
-This steadfast determination highlights the allure of autonomy, flexibility, and fulfilment that self-employment provides.
+Despite the myriad of fundamental challenges in the self-employment sector, a resounding 92% of individuals remain committed to the freelance lifestyle and intend to stay self-employed.
+This steadfast determination highlights the allure of autonomy, flexibility and fulfilment that self-employment provides.
 And outweighing the obstacles encountered along the way, even ones as big as financial insecurity.
-The primary motivation for two-thirds of individuals to become self-employed was the desire to ?be their own boss?, showcasing a strong desire for independence in shaping their professional futures.
+The primary motivation for two-thirds of individuals to become self-employed was the desire to "be their own boss", showcasing a strong desire for independence in shaping their professional futures.

 Additionally, flexibility emerged as the second most significant reason, with 55% citing it as a main consideration.
-So, work-life balance and a less rigid structure is something that features high on the priority list that's worth giving up the other benefits that come with full-time employment.
-And for just over a third of respondents, escaping traditional employment systems and pursuing passion were driving factors in their decision to embrace self-employment.
+So, work-life balance and a less rigid structure is something that features high on the priority list thats worth giving up the other benefits that come with full-time employment.
+And, for just over a third of respondents, escaping traditional employment systems and pursuing passion were driving factors in their decision to embrace self-employment.

 Self-employment in the UK is characterised by both challenges and opportunities and is a dynamic environment for freelancers to navigate.
 While financial instability, limited access to benefits and rising living costs remain significant hurdles for many, there are plenty of growth opportunities and many Brits have been seizing them.